FREQUENTLY ASKED QUESTIONS

 • Bronte Creek Provincial Park it is approximately 15 minutes to the Oakville Trafalgar Memorial Hospital in Oakville, Ontario.

-• Sherwood Park, Sunnybrook Park, Blythwood Ravine Park and Edwards Gardens all these locations are located in the city of Toronto and are accessible by ambulance.
+• Sherwood Park, Sunnybrook Park, Blythwood Ravine Park, Edwards Gardens and all other program areas located in the city of Toronto and are accessible by ambulance.

 This program is designed grounded in the philosophy of experiential education which encourages students to learn by doing.
 Instructors will work hard to create opportunities for students to step out of their comfort zone and spark curiosity which will help them step away from their preconceived assumptions of self.